techy-Nik/Git_commands_cheat_sheet/README.md

 It displays directory structure in a tree-like format Command 4 : "du -sh"
-It shows size of folders and file present in working directory
+It shows size of folders and file present in working directory Command 5 : "df -h"
+It shows available disk space of all mounted storage